bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - 1.5 inch piece of heat shrink
 - heat gun, hairdryer, or lighter

-1. Find the bag that had the penetrator nuts and O-rings in it and grab the remaining black nut and O-ring.
+1. Find the bag that had the penetrator nuts and O-rings in it and grab the remaining red nut and O-ring.

 2. Apply Silicone grease to the O-ring.